Welcome to the T2T study:

 A focus on peer support among transgender (trans) and gender diverse (TGD)* people!

-In this study, our research team hopes to better understand the role of peer support in building resilience among TGD people.
+Our study was a trans-led collaboration with community stakeholders and a group of researchers across Canada to understand the role of peer support in building resilience among TGD people.
 By peer support, we mean unpaid, nonprofessional psychological and social support that TGD people provide to one another.

 For more information, you may contact the study's principal investigator, Hannah Kia: